ataeoalii/lcr-email-copier/README.md

 # Installation

-1. Download the repository as a zip and unzip it on your computer.
+1. Scroll to the top of this page, click the green Code button and then "Download ZIP".
+After downloading, unzip it on your computer.

 ![Download ZIP](docs/1-download.png)